Matthew D. Manahan

-Since 1989 Matt Manahan has worked closely with businesses to find innovative solutions to the environmental law issues they face.
-He provides strategic counsel in regulatory, legislative, and judicial proceedings involving a broad range of environmental and land use issues, including those relating to energy project development, transfer and development of contaminated property, water use, energy, and Native American regulatory claims.
+Since 1989 Matt Manahan has worked closely with businesses to find innovative solutions to the environmental and land use law and energy project permitting issues they face.
+He provides strategic counsel in regulatory, legislative, and judicial proceedings involving a broad range of environmental, permitting, and land use issues, including those relating to renewable energy project permitting, transfer and development of contaminated property, water use, and Native American regulatory claims.

-- 2017 The Best Lawyers in America® "Lawyer of the Year" in Litigation - Environmental in Portland, Maine
+- The Best Lawyers in America® "Lawyer of the Year" in Environmental Litigation in Maine (2017 & 2020)

-- Chambers USA Band 1 attorney for Environmental Law
+- Recognized by Chambers USA for Environmental Law

 - Rated AV® Preeminent™ by Martindale-Hubbell